suadnesimi1/ticket-management-system/README.md

 # 📋 Ticket Management App

   A simple React Native ticket management application that allows logged-in users to:

-  Create tickets (with manual ticket number entry) Edit/delete only the tickets they created
+  Create tickets (with manual ticket number entry)

+  Edit/delete only the tickets they created

-  Add and manage comments on tickets (edit/delete own comments only) Search, filter, and sort tickets
+  Add and manage comments on tickets (edit/delete own comments only)

+  Search, filter, and sort tickets

-  Logout from both header and main screen
+  Log out from both the  header and the main screen

   View ticket details with description and comments

 ## ✨ Features
 1. User Authentication

-  Login with username (no password for demo purposes) Logout option in header and main screen
+  Log in with username (no password for demo purposes)

+  Logout option inthe  header and the main screen

 3. Ticket Management

-  Manual Ticket Number: User enters own ticket ID (e.g., T-1001) Create Ticket via popup modal form:
+  Manual Ticket Number: User enters own ticket ID (e.g., T-1001)

+  Create Ticket via pop-up modal form:

   Ticket Number (required)

   Title (required)

   Description (optional)

   Only ticket creator can:

   Edit title, description, and status

   Delete the ticket

   Other users can view but cannot edit/delete tickets they didn’t create

 5. Filtering & Sorting

-  Filter by status: All, Open, In Progress, Closed Sort tickets:
+  Filter by status: All, Open, In Progress, Closed

+  Sort tickets:

   Newest first

   Oldest first

   Search by ticket name or ticket number

 5. Ticket Details & Comments

-  View ticket details: number, title, description, status, creator name, date Add comments to tickets
+  View ticket details: number, title, description, status, creator name, date

+  Add comments to tickets

-  Edit/Delete only your own comments
+  Edit/Delete only your comments

 7. UI/UX

   Clean, consistent, modern design

   Rounded filter chips for status selection

   Floating + button to create new tickets

   Minimal, intuitive modal for ticket creation

 ## 🛠 Tech Stack